 The “Driver on the Right” Rule

 Most drivers typically misunderstand the “Yield to the Driver on the Right” rule.
 This rule controls most intersections when drivers arrive simultaneously.
 Suppose you come upon a stop sign simultaneously with another driver in a cross street, and they are on your right.
-In that case, you should yield the right-of-way to that driver and let him go first.
+In that case, you should yield the right-of-way to the other driver and let him go first.

 Who Has the Right-of-Way at an Intersection?